Title Thumbnail

 Author Bio

-Lars de Wildt studies media and culture at KU Leuven’s Institute for Media Studies.
-He has been a visiting scholar at the universities of Tampere, Montréal, and Deakin (in Melbourne).
-He studies how media technologies and cultural consumption/production change each other, including how videogames changed religion in a post-secular age (and vice versa); and how online platforms changed conspiracy theory in a post-truth age (and vice versa).
+Lars de Wildt is Assistant Professor in Media and Cultural Industries at the Centre for Media and Journalism Studies, University of Groningen.
+He was previously a (visiting) researcher at the universities of Leuven, Tampere, Montréal, and Deakin.
+He studies how media industries and media cultures change each other, such as how videogames changed religion and how religion changed videogames in a post-secular age.
 For more, see larsdewildt.eu.